-Figure 1: Overall Hit Rates for the Spec95 Swim Benchmark
+Figure 1: Overall Hit Rates for the Spec95 Swim Benchmark (L1 Cache Size 16 KBytes)

-Kill (labeled as #Kill) and Conditional Kill (labeled as #Cond Kill) instructions generated corresponding the number of references (labeled as #Ref) for the array variables of the Spec95 Swim benchmark.
+Figure 3 shows the number of Kill (labeled as #Kill) and Conditional Kill (labeled as #Cond Kill) instructions generated corresponding the number of references (labeled as #Ref) for the array variables of the Spec95 Swim benchmark.

-The results show that the performance improves significantly in some cases with the use of our software-assisted replacement mechanisms that use kill and keep instructions.
+The results show that the performance improves in some cases with the use of our software-assisted replacement mechanisms that use kill and keep instructions.
 The results in Figure 2 show that the hit rates associated with particular variables can be improved very significantly using our method.
-The bold numbers in the KK1, KK2, and KK3 columns in Figure 2 indicate the hit rate of the variables that were keep variables for these columns.
+The bold numbers in the KK1, KK2, and KK3 columns in Figure 2 indicate the hit rate of the variables that were the only keep variables for these columns.
 Choosing a particular variable and applying our method can result in an substantial improvement in hit rate and therefore performance for the code fragments where the variable is accessed.
+For example, for a variable vnew, the hit rate for LRU was 37.37, but we could improve it to 75.86 using the Keep method.
 This is particularly relevant when we need to meet real-time deadlines in embedded processor systems across code fragments, rather than optimizing performance across the entire program.

-Figure 4 shows the overall hit rate and performance for some Spec95 benchmarks.
+Figure 4(a) shows the overall hit rate and performance for some Spec95 benchmarks.
+We show hit rate and performance for a single-issue pipelined processor that stalls on a cache miss.
+The number of cycles are calculated by assuming 1 cycle for instruction accesses and 1 cycle for on-chip memory and a 10 cycle latency for off-chip memory.
 The columns show hit rate and number of cycles assuming 10 cycles for off-chip memory access and 1 cycle for on-chip memory access.
 The last column shows the performance improvement of Kill+Keep over LRU.
-Figure 5 shows the overall worst-case hit rate and performance for some Spec95 benchmarks.
-The worst-case hit rate is measured over a range of input data.
+Figure 4(b) shows the overall worst-case hit rate and performance for the same Spec95 benchmarks.
+The worst-case hit rate is measured over 10 sets of input data.
 The columns show hit rate and number of cycles assuming 10 cycles for off-chip memory access and 1 cycle for on-chip memory access.
 The last column shows the performance improvement of Kill+Keep over LRU.
-Results for a large set of benchmarks will be generated after our approach is fully automated.